 The results of the local ORSA are also reported to the GHO as an input to the ORSA process of GHO.
-For this reason, LFL follows the principles set in the Risk Management Group Policy and additional operating procedures (e.g. ORSA Reporting Group Guideline).
+For this reason, LFL follows the principles set in the Risk Management Group Policy and additional operating procedures e.g. the ORSA Reporting Group Guideline, which details the requirements of the key elements presented in the ORSA Report..
 These are issued by GHO to grant consistency of the ORSA process across the companies of GHO.